m-njera/DP/README.md

 ## Restricted Boltzmann Machines

 Why we use RBM?
-I in collaborative filtering domain, most of the data sets are sparse and this creates a complex non-convex problem.
+In collaborative filtering domain, most of the data sets are sparse and this creates a complex non-convex problem.
 Thus we use RBM.

 If we have M movies, N users and integral ratings from 1-K.